bmink/microarcade/README.md

 	if(barwidth == 0)
 		inc = 1;

-	/* Sleep until it's time to send the next frame, then send to display */ disp_sleep_sendswapcurframe();
+	/* Sleep until it's time to send this frame, then send to display */ disp_sleep_sendswapcurframe();
 }